s0undt3ch/setuptools-declarative-requirements/README.md

 of defining requirements using requirements files.

 ## `setup.cfg`
-Your `setup.cfg` should include a section named `requirements-files` like:
+Your `setup.cfg` should include a section named `requirements-files`, like:

 ```ini
 [requirements-files]